emreakinim/acme-security-emre/PULL_REQUEST_TEMPLATE.md

 3. Phishing Attack and SQL Injection

 **Most critical vulnerability:**
 IDOR ( Insecure Direct Object Reference )

 **Top recommendation:**
-I would design something that would prevent too many requests from coming over the same IP Address.
+To detech IDOR, endpoint-based testing tools (Burp Suite, OWASP ZAP) can be used, And I would design something that would prevent too many requests from coming over the same IP Address.

 ---